Victorian fashion: Technological advancement

 Technological advancements not only influenced the economy but brought a major change in the fashion styles worn by men and women.
 As the Victorian era was based on the principles of gender, race and class.
 Much advancement was in favor of the upper class as they were the ones who could afford the latest technology and change their fashion styles accordingly.
 In 1830s there was introduction of horse hair crinoline that became a symbol of status and wealth as only the upper-class women could wear it.
-In 1850s there were more fashion technological advancements hence 1850s could rightly be called a revolution in the Victorian fashion industry such as the innovation of artificial cage crinoline that gave women an artificial hourglass silhouette this meant that women did not have to wear layers of petticoats anymore to achieve illusion of wide hips and it was also hygienic.
-Synthetic dyes were also introduced that added new bright colours to garments.
-These technological advancement gave women freedom and choices.
+In 1850s there were more fashion technological advancements hence 1850s could rightly be called a revolution in the Victorian fashion industry such as the innovation of artificial cage crinoline that gave women an artificial hourglass silhouette without layers of petticoats, which was lighter and more hygienic.
+Synthetic dyes, such as mauveine (aniline purple), were introduced in 1856, adding bright colours to garments.
 In 1855's Haute couture was introduced as tailoring became more mainstream in years to follow.

 Charles Frederick Worth, a prominent English designer, became popular amongst the upper class though its city of destiny always is Paris.
-Haute couture became popular at the same time when sewing machines were invented.
-Hand sewn techniques arose and were a distinction in compared to the old ways of tailoring.
+Haute couture became popular at the same time that sewing machines were invented.
 Princess Eugenie of France wore the Englishman dressmaker, Charles Frederick Worth's couture and he instantly became famous in France though he had just arrived in Paris a few years ago.
 In 1855, Queen Victoria and Prince Albert of Britain welcomed Napoleon III and Eugenie of France to a full state visit to England.
 Eugenie was considered a fashion icon in France.
-She and Queen Victoria became instant friends.
 Queen Victoria, who had been the fashion icon for European high fashion, was inspired by Eugenie's style and the fashions she wore.
-Later Queen Victoria also appointed Charles Frederick Worth as her dress maker and he became a prominent designer amongst the European upper class.
+Later, Queen Victoria also appointed Charles Frederick Worth as her dress maker and he became a prominent designer amongst the European upper class.
 Charles Frederick Worth is known as the father of the haute couture as later the concept of labels were also invented in the late 19th century as custom, made to fit tailoring became mainstream.

-By the 1860s, when Europe was all about made-to-fit tailoring, crinolines were considered impractical.
+By the 1860s, when made-to-fit tailoring was popular in Europe, crinolines were considered impractical.
 In the 1870s, women preferred more slimmer silhouettes, hence bodices grew longer and the polonaise, a skirt and bodice made together, was introduced.
 In 1870s the Cuirass Bodice, a piece of armour that covers the torso and functions like a corset, was invented.
 Towards the end of Victoria's reign, dresses were flared naturally as crinolines were rejected by middle-class women.
 Designers such as Charles Frederick Worth were also against them.
 All these inventions and changes in fashion led to women's liberation as tailored looks improved posture and were more practical.